trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/customizing-operations.md

    Note that this code uses `sp.sender` instead of `sp.source` to identify the account that sent the transaction.
    The source is the account that initiated the original transaction that led to this entrypoint call, while the sender is the account that made the call that led directly to this entrypoint call.
-   Using sender here is important to prevent other contracts from accepting a transaction from an account and then sending other transactions impersonating that account.
+   Using sender here is important to prevent other contracts from accepting a transaction from an account and then sending other transactions that impersonate that account.
    For more information, see [Avoiding flaws](https://opentezos.com/smart-contracts/avoiding-flaws) on opentezos.com.

 1. Add this code to burn the source tokens: